MikeWilsonSTL/tools/README.md

 # my tools

-I enjoy building robust cli tools but I often don't need the extra options.
-These are tools that I've tailored for my personal use cases.
+This is my personal repository for the tools I make, find, and customize.
+Where applicable, these tools are different than the versions I've released on their own dedicated repos.
+I've tailored these for my personal use.